 FORCE Technology provides fracture mechanics analyses of flaws in welded structures.
 The flaws may be found after completed welding or after a subsequent inspection.
 Fracture mechanics analyses may reduce the costs of flaws found in a structure as not all flaws are critical.

-We offer fracture mechanics analysis of critical flaws in welds, considering both crack growth and sudden fractures.
+We offer Engineering Critical Assessment (ECA/fitness for purpose) including fracture mechanical analysis of critical flaws in welds, considering both crack growth and sudden fractures.

 Fracture mechanics analysis – are repairs necessary?

 Flaws in welds are often found by visual inspection or various NDT methods such as ultrasound or x-ray.
 When we detect a flaw, the repair may be very costly if the structure is hard-to-get-to, or if the repair requires shutdown.

 If the repair is costly or comprehensive, fracture mechanics is a very serviceable tool with which to assess flaws found in welds.
 Not all flaws are critical to the service life, and by analysis we assess whether the flaw will reach a critical size within the structure’s service life.

 We use recognised standards to assess flaws in welded structures, and we account for flaw type, state of stress and position of the flaw.
 We assess the probability of failure, suitably conservatively, by use of partial coefficients based on the consequences of failure and whether some sort of redundancy exists.

 In order to make a fracture mechanics analysis, knowledge of the mechanical properties of the material including fracture mechanics values such as KIC